 In addition to selecting the right house, a buyer has the task of picking the right neighborhood.

 ‘In real estate, you often hear ‘location, location, location,’ and that is an important consideration in selecting a home,’ noted Randy Frederick, consultant with Florida Lifestyle Homes.
 ‘One consultant uses the expression that you live in a home but your life happens in a place, and that’s true.
-It’s important to be in a place that has opportunities for the activities you enjoy whether you’re sports minded and want outdoor activities, proximity to good restaurant or access to a variety of cultural activities.’
+It’s important to be in a place that has opportunities for the activities you enjoy whether you’re sports-minded and want outdoor activities, proximity to a good restaurant or access to a variety of cultural activities.’

-Whether building or buying, real estate professionals suggest visiting the neighborhood you’ve selected at different times of day and on different days to get a complete impression of life in the area.
+Whether building or buying, real estate professionals suggest visiting the neighborhood you’ve selected at different times of the day and on different days to get a complete impression of life in the area.

 ‘These are merely steppingstones that help people make important decisions about their new home,’ Ennen said.
 ‘I encourage my clients to talk about what they do every day.
 Do you value time in a quiet space to read?
 Do you do a lot of cooking?
 Do you need space for a home office that can also accommodate business visitors?

 ‘And, just as important, is evaluating the place you are currently living,’ Ennen concluded.
 ‘What do you like, and what space is wasted and unused?
 We can easily respond to individual needs when building a custom home.
 But having a clear vision of what your family needs equips every homebuyer to make the best choice.’